 The house’s significance is in its physical embodiment of the development of New Canaan culturally, socially and architecturally from a primarily traditional, Colonial town to the modern thriving community it had become.
 Towns like New Canaan were populated with people working in very established corporations in New York City.
 New Canaan in particular was filled with people working at IBM, so much so, that new houses built here in the 1950’s and 1960’s were often called “IBM” colonials.
 William & Geoffrey Platt Architects were able to translate New Canaan’s cultural transition into architectural terms.
 They designed the Watson-Irwin House as the transitional crucial element in the trio of structures on the property.

-Information compiled by Neele-Banks Stichnoth, Architect and Principal at Foodservice Facilities International and Vice-President of The New Canaan Preservaation Alliance Inc.
+Information compiled by Neele-Banks Stichnoth, Architect and Principal at Foodservice Facilities International and Vice President of The New Canaan Preservation Alliance Inc. Information compiled for April 26, 2018 Forum onPublic Buildings.
+Additional information may have developed since that date.